e-corp-sam-sepiol/bitcoin-node/lightning.md

    --label value                 an optional label for this swap,limited to 500 characters.
 The label may not start with our reserved prefix: [reserved].
 ```

-Construct the Loop Out request
+Construct the Loop Out request.
 ```
 loop out --channel <chan_id> --conf_target <# of blocks> --max_swap_routing_fee <max fee amount> <loop out amount>
 ```